What Are The

 Benefits of ADR

-The Alternative Dispute Resolution (ADR) Program is a game-changer for unionized workers.
-Simply put, it's a quicker, smoother way to get the support you need after a work-related injury.
-Imagine getting top-tier medical treatment and compensation without the usual wait or hassle.
-Plus, there's always someone called an Ombudsperson to help.
+The Alternative Dispute Resolution (ADR) Program is a game-changer for unionized employers and workers.
+Simply put, it's a quicker, smoother way to resolve a claim after a work-related injury.
+Imagine getting a resolution without the usual wait or hassle.
+Plus, there's always an Ombudsperson to help.
 And if things get tricky?
-Mediators and arbitrators step in to ensure everything's fair, without the stress of lengthy legal battles.
+Mediators and arbitrators step in to ensure everything is fair, without the stress of lengthy legal battles.
 Here are the top benefits of the ADR Program:

 Fast payouts to employees with work-related injury claims